 Or convert this nutritious nut roast mix by Lisa published on Casa de Karma into a burger patty mix, by adding some extra egg alternative to help bind it together, shaping it into burger patties and get a crispy charred outside by rolling it in gluten free flour before putting it on the grill (make sure there’s some olive oil sizzling on the barbecue first for the best effect).

-Or if you’d like to add a little appetizer you could try these by Robyn Birkin (also known as Modern Day Missus) which are in the Aussie Wellness Women Fundraiser Cookbook From our Kitchen to Yours (available until May).
+Or if you’d like to add a little appetizer you could try these by Robyn Birkin (also known as Modern Day Missus).

 If you’d rather serve sausages, then check out Glenys Sizzling sausage recipe from our BBQ Episode (these are divine!)